• 25 Mar, 2026

 Caption: The moment when land gives way to the vast ice shelf at the continent’s edge.

-When they finally reached the edge of the Ross Ice Shelf, there was no crowd and no flag ceremony waiting.
-Only wind and frozen sea.
+When they finally reached the edge of the Ross Ice Shelf there was no crowd waiting.

 The crossing had taken nearly three months.
 Roughly 2,800 kilometers had been covered entirely under human power.

-No vehicles.
-No dogs.
-No mechanical assistance.
+Pulling every day.
+Maintaining routine.
 Repairing small problems before they became fatal.
+Managing morale in silence.

 It remains one of the most respected polar trekking journeys in modern exploration history.